Coriolis force: Laboratory testing of draining water under atypical conditions

 Both schools of thought are in some sense correct.
 For the everyday observations of the kitchen sink and bath-tub variety, the direction of the vortex seems to vary in an unpredictable manner with the date, the time of day, and the particular household of the experimenter.
 But under well-controlled conditions of experimentation, the observer looking downward at a drain in the northern hemisphere will always see a counter-clockwise vortex, while one in the southern hemisphere will always see a clockwise vortex.
 In a properly designed experiment, the vortex is produced by Coriolis forces, which are counter-clockwise in the northern hemisphere.

-Lloyd Trefethen reported clockwise rotation in the Southern Hemisphere at the University of Sydney in five tests with settling times of 18 h or more.
+Lloyd M. Trefethen reported clockwise rotation in the Southern Hemisphere at the University of Sydney in five tests with settling times of 18 h or more.

 Ballistic trajectories

 The Coriolis force is important in external ballistics for calculating the trajectories of very long-range artillery shells.
 The most famous historical example was the Paris gun, used by the Germans during World War I to bombard Paris from a range of about 120 km.
 The Coriolis force minutely changes the trajectory of a bullet, affecting accuracy at extremely long distances.
 It is adjusted for by accurate long-distance shooters, such as snipers.
 At the latitude of Sacramento, California, a 1000 yd northward shot would be deflected 2.8 in to the right.
 There is also a vertical component, explained in the Eötvös effect section above, which causes westward shots to hit low, and eastward shots to hit high.

 The effects of the Coriolis force on ballistic trajectories should not be confused with the curvature of the paths of missiles, satellites, and similar objects when the paths are plotted on two-dimensional (flat) maps, such as the Mercator projection.
 The projections of the three-dimensional curved surface of the Earth to a two-dimensional surface (the map) necessarily results in distorted features.
 The apparent curvature of the path is a consequence of the sphericity of the Earth and would occur even in a non-rotating frame.

 Trajectory, ground track, and drift of a typical projectile.
 The axes are not to scale.

 The Coriolis force on a moving projectile depends on velocity components in all three directions, latitude, and azimuth.
 The directions are typically downrange (the direction that the gun is initially pointing), vertical, and cross-range.